 Some CRNA schools require much more out of their applicants than others.
 See how the requirements at Eastern Carolina University compare to most CRNA school’s requirements.

-The first three semesters include basic science and anesthesia courses with clinical rotations beginning in the fourth semester.
-Clinicals will initially be one day a week and increase to three and four weeks in the subsequent semesters.
+The first three semesters include basic science and four weeks in the subsequent semesters.

 Simulation is integrated throughout the program and their simulation lab has recently had a full technological upgrade.